GSA/plainlanguage.gov/_guidelines/web/how-do-people-use-the-web.md

 sidenav: guidelines
 ---

 People use the internet to easily find, understand, and use information to complete a task.
 Unlike print media, people do not read entire web pages.
 They scan instead.
-Nielsen and Morkes, in a famous 1997 study, found that 79 percent of their test users always scanned any new page they came across; only 16 percent read word-by-word.
+In a famous 1997 study, Nielsen and Morkes found that 79 percent of their test users always scanned any new page they came across; only 16 percent read word-by-word.

 Even with more people using the web, the percent of content that is read on a website has not increased by much.
 Here are some facts to consider when writing web content: